vxxqv/regulatory-transfer-functions/README.md

 ## License

-Code is released under the MIT License.
-Data remain governed by their source licenses and access terms.
+Code is available under the MIT License.
+Source datasets remain subject to their original licenses and access terms.